-• Hand your assignment in as soon as possible, before the next tutorial.
+- Hand your assignment in as soon as possible, before the next tutorial.
 If the assignment in question required handing in paper, hand your solution either to the instructor, or to a TA, or to Tina in the departmental office.
-(Last resort outside office hours: Insert into the drop box in front of the departmental office ITB-202.)

-We will make note of the time of your submission.
-(For electronic submission via Avenue, there will normally be a "LATE dropbox".)

-- Follow the usual procedures for missed work with your Associate Dean's office.
+(Outside office hours: Insert into the drop box in front of the departmental office ITB-202.)
+We will make note of the time of your submission. - Follow the usual procedures for missed work with your Associate Dean's office.
 The outcome of that process will decide whether/how the late submission can be counted. - A one-day illness will usually be accommodated via a one-day extension.